APM-Reports/lead-data-analysis/README.md

 * `unit`
   * The unit of the sampled lead level.
 * `accepted_rejected`
-  * Was the sample accepted or rejected, either an `A` for accepted or an `R` for rejected.
+  * Whether the sample accepted or rejected.
+Values are either an `A` for accepted or an `R` for rejected.
 According to Michigan, "Rejected... does not mean rejected because there was a problem with the sample.
-Sample marked “rejected” so database would excluded it from the 90th because it was not the highest result from the site.
+Sample marked “rejected” so database would excluded it from the 90th (percentile calculation) because it was not the highest result from the site.
 Should be accompanied by an “NH” in the next column indicating it was Not Highest result from site"
 * `reject_reason`
   * Column used to indicate that sample was not the highest result from sample site.
 * `lead_level_ppb`